 According to the Radicati report, in 2015 the number of business and consumer emails sent and received per day was over 205 billion, and in 2017 it will reach 269 billion, “and it is expected to continue to grow at an average annual rate of 4.4% over the next four years, reaching 319.6 billion by the end of 2021”.

 Well, it doesn’t sound like email communication is planning to leave.
-Quite the contrary, it’s rapidly spreading.
+Quite the contrary, it’s rapidly spreading and is considered thepast and the future of business communication.
 Like Alexis C. Madrigal said, email is “the cockroach of the Internet”, and “this resilience is a good thing.”

 As technology is evolving so does the use of email.